angusmcb/wntr-qgis/README.md

 WNTR itself has some python dependencies.
 A warning will appear when running any of the algorithms from the 'processing toolbox' if there are missing dependencies.
 * On *Windows* all dependencies are already included within QGIS.
-* For *Linux / Mac* you will need to ensure that the following python packages are installed: Numpy, Scipy, Pandas, GeoPandas, NetworkX, and Matplotlib.
+* For *Linux / Mac* you will need to ensure that the following python packages are installed: Numpy, Scipy, Pandas, NetworkX, and Matplotlib.
 Exactly how to do this depends on your system and how you have installed QGIS.

 ## Usage